CTO

 Why is this relevant in 2025?

-Despite being old, the vulnerability has remained widely exploitable for a long time due to improper exposure and late patching; analyses show repeated exploitation and probing even years after the fix.
-In environments where Grafana has credentials for data sources and critical integrations, reading local files becomes initial access when combined with other steps (e.g., decrypting secrets from grafana.db after obtaining the secret key).
+Despite being old, the vulnerability has remained widely exploitable for a long time due to improper exposure and late patching; analyses show recurring exploitation and probing even years after the fix.
+In environments where Grafana has data sources credentials and critical integrations, reading local files becomes initial access when combined with other steps (e.g.: decrypting secrets from grafana.db after obtaining the secret key).

 Timeline and fixed builds